Sandersland/chromie/README.md

 ```

 ## Web Store Deployment using a service account
-This requires that the .chromie/settings.json file includes email, client_email, client_id, and private_key for authentication.
+The following requires that the .chromie/settings.json file includes email, client_email, client_id, and private_key for authentication.
 ```text
 hello world/.chromie/settings.json
 {